Debt Consolidation Programs: How They Work and Best Options for 2026

 Nonprofit agencies must maintain their tax-exempt status by demonstrating community benefit and educational focus.
 Counselors at NFCC-affiliated agencies complete extensive training and certification requirements.
 These organizations prioritize financial education and often offer additional services like housing counseling and bankruptcy counseling.

 For-profit companies face fewer regulatory requirements and may employ salespeople rather than certified counselors.
-While some legitimate for-profit firms provide quality service, the industry includes predatory companies making unrealistic promises or charging excessive fees for minimal services.
+While some legitimate for-profit firms provide quality service, the industry includes predatory companies making unrealistic promises or charging excessive fees.

 Red Flags for Predatory Programs